 Authentication for Web Based Services – Setup Request

 This procedure is for UF departments to request the establishment of a Service Provider that can use a Shibboleth-based UF GatorLink Authentication service via login.ufl.edu.
 UF GatorLink Authentication allows for Web-based and non Web-based applications to accept GatorLink credentials.
+The following procedures are required for adding, removing, updating, or recertifying an attribute release policy in the UF Authentication system.
+Questions should be directed to the Identity and Access Management (IAM) Team.

 The steps for requesting a new SP are: